 Based on the sixth census data of 2010 and on the second national land survey data, Hu Jincan selected a total of 46 variables reflecting five main aspects of the social and spatial structure of the city, including population, household, housing, economy and land.
 According to his research, five factors impact the most the social and spatial structure of Zhuhai: the proportion of family households of two generations; the proportion of the urban highly-educated population; the population density; the proportion of households; the proportion of young people and migrant population.
 Employing those five factors, the results in Zhuhai are divided in five distinctive parts:

-the city , characterized by the highest population density;
+the city centre, characterized by the highest population density;

 the peri-urban area, mostly inhabited by local families and young people;